dalguete/docker/README.md

 * Host folder to mount: `/home/john/www/`, with a file called `README`
 * User: `john`, with uid 1012

 **First problem**: When volume `/home/john/www/` is mounted in a container, let's say, inside `/mount-here`, file `README` there, will be owned by someone called **1012**, not a name, no one familiar for the container env.

 **Second problem**: When container writes to `/mount-here`, files and folders will belong to `root`, unless you run the container so it uses another user.
-But in host (`/home/john/www/`) you will see files not belonging to you neither accessible by you (in the case of `root` owned ones).
+But in host (`/home/john/www/`) you will see files not belonging to you, neither accessible by you (particularly in the case of `root` owned ones).

-All of this, because there's no chance to handle file ownership and perms from Docker itself when mounting volumes (again, maybe in the future, but meanwhile...), so that's why I'm using a solution (I've been using for quite a long time in non containeraized solutions), to let containers use volumes and hosts be happy with that.
+All of this, because there's no chance to handle file ownership and perms from Docker itself when mounting volumes (again, maybe in the future, but meanwhile...), so that's why I'm using a solution I've been using for quite a long time in non containeraized envs, to let containers use volumes and hosts be happy with that.

 my-bindfs-mounts scripts (the solution)
 ---------------------------------------

-**IMPORTANT:** This solution requires the container to be run with **-privileged=true** flag set, in order to let the container access fuse device and other stuff that is done in back (https://github.com/dotcloud/docker/issues/929).
+**IMPORTANT:** This solution requires the container to be run with **--privileged=true** flag set, in order to let the container access fuse device and other stuff that is done in back (https://github.com/dotcloud/docker/issues/929).
 As you (I guess), I'm not fan of wide-open-doors-like solutions, as this seems to be, but I couldn't find another way.
 I tried running containers with the lxc driver and setting `--lxc-conf="lxc.cgroup.devices.allow = c 10:229 rwm"` set, but didn't work.
-It seems there's something else left to activate, so if you know how to enable fuse access with no *-privileged* flag set, and you share that with me, the beers are on me!!!
+It seems there's something else left to activate, so if you know how to enable fuse access with no **--privileged** flag set, and you share that with me, the beers are on me!!!

 So, what to do
 --------------

 The first thing to do is to understand and enable **my-bindfs-mounts**, here https://github.com/dalguete/my-bindfs-mounts.
-That is the base of everything, so please ensure you get that.
+That is the base of everything, so please be sure you get that.

 The **my-bindfs-mounts** service is executed at a very early stage (see [supervisor/etc/supervisor/conf.d/my-bindfs-mounts.conf](supervisor/etc/supervisor/conf.d/my-bindfs-mounts.conf) file), to ensure bindings are in place before going any further.

 Then, in order to config the bindings creation, the file at **/etc/default/my-bindfs-mounts** (in container) must be overriden with the custom things we want to define.
-You can use the file provided here as guide.
-Every entry in that file, is what **bindfs** command expects.
+Please check the my-bindfs-mounts sample file here provided, as a guide.
+Every entry in that file, is what **bindfs** command expects, so it's important to have a clear understanding of what that commands expects for you to have a clean files/folders access experience.
 If nothing to mount has been specified, no error is thrown.

-**IMPORTANT:** Take a close look to comments in file https://github.com/dalguete/docker/blob/master/bindfs/etc/default/my-bindfs-mounts so you understand how to use it correctly.
-This is critical for you to have a clean files/folders access experience.

 Finally, enjoy.
 You'll see all bindings in place.